lordcrekit/node-db-init-sqlite3/README.md

     * Note that `initialize()` uses the callback pattern.

 ## Writing the configuration
- * The configuratino is a directory containing several things:
+ * The configuration is a directory containing several things:
     * A `tables.json` file.
     * For each table, a `TABLENAME.txt` file.